Space-Enterprise-at-Berkeley/E1-Firmware/README.md

 Upon receiving a valid, non-timed out response from the sensor/sub-module (clients) of the appropriate ID, the brain then resends the full packet verbatim via hardware serial to the RF wireless transmission module, including the `'('` and `')'` chars.
 The packet without `'('` and `')'` chars are also logged to an onboard SD card in plaintext.
 Each new sensor reading will be on a new line.

 ## Interrupts:
 The brain will cease querying its clients when it receives a full packet command from the ground station, of format `"(IDxxxxxx)"`, where ID has the same restrictions mentioned above, and `"xxxxxx"` is a variable length amount of data subject to the same restrictions mentioned in *Response*.
+This packet is then sent verbatim with the start and terminating chars via RS485 for client side handling.

 ## TODO: Apogee detection and parachute fire
 ## TODO: Active control